dupontgu/retro-ipod-spotify-client/README.md

 # sPot

-This code is meant to accompany [this project](https://hackaday.io/project/177034-spot-spotify-in-a-4th-gen-ipod-2004) in which I build a Spotify client into an iPod "Classic" from 2004.
+This code is meant to accompany [this project](https://hackaday.io/project/177034-spot-spotify-in-a-4th-gen-ipod-2004) in which a Spotify client is built into an iPod "Classic" from 2004.
 Everything is meant to run on a Raspberry Pi Zero W.

 Since we are using the lite version of raspbian, some extra packages need to be installed: